KerryEames-Vris/QuizShow/README.md

 # Quizshow

 ## Description
-I wanted to make a quiz you could take on some subject I hadn't actually decided on but when I sat down for it all the concepts mixed together in my mind and I couldn't make a single function work.
-It's supposed to start a timer and then make you answer several questions.
-It would record your score and your initials.
+I wanted to make a quiz you could take on some animal factoids I happen to know off the top of my head.
+The questions crawl down the screen but you can follow them down and scroll back to the top afterwards.
+The timer runs and is added or subtracted from based on your answers.
+You can submit your score and have it shown on the screen from local memory as well.

 ## Installation
 1. Select the clone option from the repository page and copy the SSH link.